Imaging-semantics/fbbi/releases/README.md

 # IMPORTANT NOTICE

 All releases in this directory should be considered alpha releases.
-The official OBO release still lives at http://purl.obolibrary.org/obo/image.obo.
-The official OWL release still lives at  http://purl.obolibrary.org/obo/fbbi.owl.
+Please see the [OBO Foundry page](http://www.obofoundry.org/cgi-bin/detail.cgi?id=image) for links to the current official releases.

 dosumis 14/05/12